Arbitrated Indirect Treatment Comparisons: Discussion

 The proposed methods are presented in the context of anchored MAIC but can be readily extended to unanchored MAIC.
 This extension is achieved by replacing the AC trial with a single-arm trial A, and the BC trial with a single-arm trial B, respectively.

 Furthermore, we posit that a similar paradox may also arise in the context of STC.
-Accordingly, we refer to this general phenomenon as the ``PAIC paradox.''
-The root cause of the PAIC paradox is attributed to the following:

-\begin{itemize} \item When PAIC is conducted by sponsor A, using IPD from the AC trial and aggregate data (AgD) from the BC trial, the target population is defined by the BC trial; \item Conversely, when PAIC is conducted by sponsor B, using IPD from the BC trial and AgD from the AC trial, the target population is defined by the AC trial. \end{itemize}
+Accordingly, we refer to this general phenomenon as the PAIC paradox: \begin{quote} ``When there are imbalances in effect modifiers with different magnitudes of modification across treatments, contradictory conclusions may arise if PAIC (either MAIC or STC) is performed with the IPD and AgD swapped between trials.'' \end{quote} And the root cause of the PAIC paradox is attributed to the following: \begin{itemize} \item When PAIC is conducted by sponsor A, using IPD from the AC trial and aggregate data (AgD) from the BC trial, the target population is defined by the BC trial; \item Conversely, when PAIC is conducted by sponsor B, using IPD from the BC trial and AgD from the AC trial, the target population is defined by the AC trial. \end{itemize}

-In light of this, and following the same principle of arbitration, corresponding arbitrated STC methods can be developed.
-These methods accommodate both scenarios: one in which the arbitrator has access to the covariate IPD, and one in which the arbitrator does not.
+In light of this, and by applying the same arbitration principle, corresponding arbitrated STC methods can be developed.
+These methods are designed to handle both cases: when the arbitrator has access to covariate IPD and when such access is not available.

+To summarize, this paper offers at least two contributions.
+First, it proposes a new approach that HTA bodies may use as part of their review process for HTA submissions.
+When discrepancies are identified between two sponsors, the HTA body may serve as an arbitrator to address and resolve them.
+Second, it advocates the use of the average treatment effect in the overlap population (ATO) as the target estimand to mitigate the impact of limited overlap between two populations.

+Finally, an additional contribution is its potential to promote a consistent approach to handling intercurrent events (ICEs).
+According to ICH E9(R1), \emph{Addendum on Estimands and Sensitivity Analysis in Clinical Trials to the Guideline on Statistical Principles for Clinical Trials}, the handling of ICEs is a key attribute of the estimand definition.
+In conducting an arbitrated ITC, the arbitrator should ensure that both sponsors address the same ICEs and specify the same strategies for handling them.